How Windows Image Backup works

 During the backup process, the information of the critical volumes being backed up is temporarily stored on the same machine before being transferred to the Storage Platform.
 This means that the storage location cannot also be a system volume.

 However, the drive letter indicated in the log entries was inadvertently designated a "system" volume (highlighted above as an example) and was not detected when Windows Image Backup was enabled.
-This is due to an application that has been installed on that volume, i.e. the backup client.
+This is due to an application that has been installed on that volume, i.e. the Agent.

-Review the contents of the volume on the drive letter indicated in the log entries and select a different drive letter for the Dump destination in the backup client's Options and Settings dialog box.
+Review the contents of the volume on the drive letter indicated in the log entries and select a different drive letter for the Dump destination in the Agent's Options and Settings dialog box.